hinnurainen/heidi-aatos-challenge/README.md

 ### 6. Sunrise and sunset

-The same api call that we use to get the current weather also gives us information regarding sunset and sunnrise.
-Using this data, create a new component that informs the user what time the sunsets and rises, and how long the day is.
-You may use an external npm library to date/time calculations and formatting if you wish.
+The same api call that we use to get the current weather also gives us information regarding sunset and sunrise.
+Using this data, create a new component that informs the user what time the sunsets and rises, and how long the day is ( i.e. difference between sunset and sunrise, you can decide how precise you'd like to show this information).
+You may use an external npm library to date/time calculations (for example: [date-fns](https://date-fns.org/)).

+Hint: The api returns the sunrise and sunset data in unix time.
+In order to convert it to a Javascript Date object you need to multiply it with 1000 e.g. `new Date(sunrise * 1000)`;

 ### 7. Create a digital clock